One-Touch Soccer logo

 Rule 8 - The Ball In And Out Of Play

 b) Three-Line Violation occurs when a player (goalkeepers included) propels the ball in the air across the two “Red Lines” and the Halfway Line toward the opponent's Goal without touching another player or a Referee on the field of play.
-The whole of the ball must have crossed both “Red Lines.” (i.e., if the ball is placed on one red line and kicked from there and then crosses over the other red line, there is no violation.)
+The whole of the ball must have crossed both “Red Lines.” (i.e., if the ball is placed on one Red Line and kicked from there and then crosses over the other Red Line, there is no violation.)

 c) A Superstructure Violation occurs when the ball contacts any part of the building above the field of play.
+(Note that on our indoor field, the third horizontal structural cross-member up from the ground represents the distinction between a superstructure violation and a ball across the touchline.)

 Rule 9 - The Method of Scoring